2002 Delaware Fightin' Blue Hens football team

-The 2002 Delaware Fightin' Blue Hens football team represented the University of Delaware as a member of the Atlantic 10 Conference (A-10) during the 2002 NCAA Division I-AA football season.
+The 2002 Delaware Fightin' Blue Hens football team were an American college football team.
+They represented the University of Delaware as a member of the Atlantic 10 Conference (A-10) during the 2002 NCAA Division I-AA football season.
 Led by first-year head coach K. C. Keeler, the Fightin' Blue Hens compiled an overall record of 6–6 with a mark of 4–5 in conference play, placing in a three-way tie for sixth in the A-10.
 The team played home games at Delaware Stadium in Newark, Delaware.
 Keeler succeeded Tubby Raymond, who retired as head coach in 2001 after helming the team for 36 seasons.